The Promotion Protocol

 The metaphor matters.
 “Deploy” is binary - the system is deployed or it is not.
 “Promote” implies earned trust, demonstrated competence, and the possibility of demotion.

 CTOs present this to boards.
 Board members understand promotions.
-“We promoted the AI from supervised to autonomous last quarter, then rolled it back when drift fired” is a sentence that parses for everyone in the room.
+“We promoted the AI from supervised to autonomous in the prior review cycle quarter, then rolled it back when drift fired” is a sentence that typically parses for most attendees in the room.
 “We adjusted the autonomy state machine transition parameters” is not.

 Connection to Other Frameworks